-In this unit, students will understand the function of bones and learn the 206 bones of the body.
-Students will dissect owl pellets, identify rodent bones, and make a 3D model of the skeleton of the rodent, with all bones in the proper location.
+In this course, students will understand the function of bones and learn the 206 bones of the human body.
+Students enrich their understanding of the human skeletal system (as an animal system) by dissecting owl pellets, identifying rodent bones, and making a model of the skeleton of the rodent.
+In addition, students will be extending their knowledge of bones to include their interaction with different muscles in the structure and function of synovial (i.e. moveable) joints.
 Labs and lab reports will be part of the curriculum.